jerryxjr1220/aardioGUI2Python/README.md

 # GUI2Python for VB.Net

-GUI2Python Lib - use aardio to create UI of Tkinter and generate Python code. - *As a Tkinter Designer*
+GUI2Python Lib - use VB.Net to create UI of Tkinter and generate Python code. - *As a Tkinter Designer*

 >TKinter is a native Python Lib to easily create GUI of Python program，but there is no visual interface to use.
 Not friendly at all!